Nuwan94/gatsby-blog/src/pages/articles/Content-Delivery-Network/index.md

   - 'Academic'
   - 'Distributed System'

-description: 'CDN aka Content Delivery Network is one of the best use cases of distributed system.'
+description: 'CDN aka Content Delivery Network is one of the best use cases of distributed system.
+It is a system that helps us to share the content globally in a cost effective way and easily manageable way.'
 ---

 ## A Complete Guide to CDN